 Before any Christmas envelopes have even been opened, having a chat about a percentage or fraction that should be saved is a good idea.
 Rather than telling them they have to save all their cash, try encouraging them to split it between their spending, and saving.

-You can chat to them about why it’s important to keep part of their pocket money saved – whether for a rainy day, for a holiday, for university, or even to look after their parents when you retire!
-If you ask your kids what a fair amount to save is, and then negotiate from that point, they will feel a greater responsibility to putting that money aside.
+You can chat to them about why it’s important to keep part of their allowance saved – whether for a rainy day, for a holiday, for university, or even to look after their parents when you retire!
+If you ask your kids what a fair amount to save is, and then negotiate from that point, they will feel a greater responsibility to put that money aside.

-There is something incredibly satisfying about putting some cash into a savings account, and with some generous grandparents, Uncles and Aunts, Christmas is the time to do it.
+There is something incredibly satisfying about putting some cash into a savings account, and with the help of some generous grandparents, uncles and aunts, Christmas is the time to do it.

-If you haven’t done so already, setting up a savings account which has your child’s name on it will give them great pleasure!
-Particularly if you hunt out a good interest rate with them – it teaches them what deals are available and that it’s a competitive market.
+If you haven’t done so already, setting up a savings account which has your child’s name on it will give them great pleasure, particularly if you hunt out a good interest rate with them – it teaches them what deals are available, though the market is competitive.

-You can add it into a pocket money or allowance routine – encouraging kids to save a portion of their pocket money and put it into the account (this is exactly what the ‘Save’ pot is designed to do).
-For those in the UK, Martin Lewis, the Money Saving Expert, updates his round up of the best savings accounts for kids on a weekly basis.
+You can add it into an allowance routine – encouraging kids to save a portion of their allowance and put it into the account (this is exactly what the ‘Save’ pot is designed to do).
+For those in the UK, Martin Lewis (the Money Saving Expert) updates his round up of the best savings accounts for kids on a weekly basis.

 You can also get kids thinking about their finances in the longer term by setting tiered goals on RoosterMoney!
 This could be saving up to buy a new bike by next year, or buying that new toy over the summer holidays.

 With all their goals set up, help children reach them by setting up jobs they can do to earn a little extra.
-With RoosterPLUS, you can assign a regular job to your kids, like cleaning their room, or give them a bigger task, like washing the car.
+With RoosterPLUS, you can assign a regular chore to your kids, like cleaning their room, or give them a bigger task, like washing the car!